Barnabus367/inkbrothers/replit.md

 - June 14, 2025.
 Enhanced website with three major improvements: brightened hero image with white overlay, upgraded tattoo configurator with visual previews and studio-style language, added Zurich skyline to footer
 - June 14, 2025.
 Replaced static smoke background with dynamic MP4 video loop in hero section for enhanced visual impact
 - June 14, 2025.
 Implemented new hero background video (4343481-hd_1920_1080_24fps) with complete removal of smoke effects, positioned at z-index 0 with full-screen coverage and proper text layering
 - June 14, 2025.
-Updated all CTA buttons to modern rounded design with dark blood-orange colors (#B90000 to #E0003C), 12px border-radius, 48-56px height, and subtle hover scaling
+Replaced all CTA buttons with brutal modern design: white background with black border, hover inverts to black background with white text, includes animated circular icon with 45° rotated arrow, responsive sizing with cubic-bezier animations
 ```

 ## User Preferences